Featured in...

 They can even enter through an unlocked door when you are not at home yourself.
 But they cannot enter your home between the hours of 9 pm and 6 am.

-Can high court bailiffs break in?
+Can HCEOs break in?

 High court bailiffs, often referred to as High Court Enforcement Officers (HCEO), cannot force entry into your home on their first visit.
 This means that they cannot pass you, enter through a window, or prevent you from closing the door.